 The inflammatory response kicks into gear after a "clot" has formed, preparing the body for tissue re-growth by acting as a "clean up crew" for cellular waste.
 Inflammation is the body's natural response to an acute injury where soft tissue has been damaged.
 Swelling, pain, heat sensation (hot to the touch or "calor"), redness (or "rubor"), and loss of function are the main symptoms of inflammation.
 The easiest indicator for the severity of your inflammation is the degree of swelling - as this is a visible "hard to miss" signal of the body's current condition.

 Although these symptoms provide an inconvenience during tissue healing, they are really just a sign that the body is responding perfectly to the injury and giving it everything it needs.
-Now, two amazing things will happen: (1) More essential nutrient-rich blood will flow directly to the site of the injury, and (2) The walls of the veins containing blood will allow fluid (rich in white blood cells, anti-bodies, etc.) to leak into the injured tissue.
+Now, two amazing things will happen: (1) More essential nutrient-rich blood will flow directly to the site of the injury, and (2) The walls of the veins containing blood will allow fluid to leak into the injured tissue.